samson2030/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ##5.
 Local variables Create a script that lists all local variables and environment variables, and functions.

 ##6.
-Local variable Create a script that creates a new local variable.Name: BESTValue: School
+Local variable Create a script that creates a new local variable.Name: BEST Value: School

 ##7.
 Global variable Create a script that creates a new global variable.
 Name: BEST Value: School